How to Create, Manage, and Improve Knowledge Management Systems for Customer Support

 What you choose to include depends on what you believe will help your users achieve their goals.

-A good way to determine this is to look to other companies will knowledge management systems as inspiration.
-We’ve written about this before, so feel free to check that article out.
+A good way to determine this is to look to other companies knowledge management systems as inspiration (which is why we listed some brilliant knowledge management system examples above).

 Managing an information or knowledge management system is a different story.
 You need to track metrics that aren’t intuitive.
-For example, if you create a landing page, you know you can track leads and conversion rate.
-What’s the success metric for a knowledge management system metric?
+Moreover, the process isn't the same as measuring a landing page where you can use metrics like leads generated or conversion rate.

+How do you know if a knowledge article was successful?
 It’s not a straightforward answer, really.
-You need to have a discussion in your organization about what your goals are and how you can meaningfully track them.
-I’ve seen systems based on satisfaction surveys (like Usabilla’s), and I’ve also talked to companies who use metrics like bounce rate or time on page as a success metrics.
+You should have a discussion in your organization about what your goals are and how you can meaningfully track them.
+I’ve seen systems based on satisfaction surveys (like Usabilla’s), and I’ve also talked to companies who use metrics like bounce rate or time on page as success metrics.

 Some do "un-conversion-rate-optimization" to optimize their support pages to make fewer people reach out to support.

-In any case, operating a knowledge management system requires a close eye on metrics, but also in support trends and issues that crop up.
-Just because you’ve created a system doesn’t mean you’re finished.
+Operating a knowledge management system not only requires you to keep a close eye on metrics, but also in support trends and issues that pop up.
+Just because you’ve created the system doesn’t mean you’re finished.
 Continue to keep a close eye on what questions your support team continually fields, things that customers are searching for on your site, and bottlenecks within the product or website itself.

 Continue investing in self-serve service and proactive support measures, and you’ll be rewarded with happier customers, increased revenues, and decreased support costs.
 It’s a challenging endeavor, but it offers a huge return on investment.